marcel-kuehn/better-browser-start-page/README.md

 1. Clone the repository.
 2. Run `npm install`.
-3. Got to the `/src/config` directory copy each file and remove the `example.` prefix, e.g. copy `example.apps.json` and name the name file `apps.json`
+3. Run `npm setup`.
+This will initialize the config files for you and will fill it with test data.
 4. Verify the site renders by opening [http://localhost:5173](http://localhost:5173) in your browser.
-Initially, only the background and header will be visible, as the sections are not yet configured.
 5. Configure the app (see the "Configuration" section for instructions).
 6. Run `npm run build`.
 7. Navigate to the `dist` folder and copy the full path to the `index.html` file (e.g., `/Users/<YourUser>/git/better-browser-start-page/dist/index.html`).